zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-03-LCM-Zymo-Trio-WGBS-Library-Prep.md

 - Allow beads to equilibrate to room temperature >30 mins before use
 - Resuspend magnetic particles immediately before each use by vortexing until homogenous

-### Appendix A: Select-a-Size MagBead Clean-Up Protocol
-Before Starting:
-- [ ] Ensure that the indicated volume of ethanol has been added to the **DNA Wash Buffer**.
-- [ ] Allow the **Select-a-Size MagBeads** to equilibrate to room temperature for **30 minutes** prior to use.
-- [ ] **Resuspend** the magnetic particles immediately before use by vortexing the Select-a-Size MagBeads until homogenous.

-1. Add 60 μL of the **Select-a-Size MagBeads** to the tube.
-Mix thoroughly by pipetting until homogenous and incubate for 5−10 minutes at room temperature.
-2. Place the tube on a magnetic stand for 3 minutes, or until the supernatant is clear.
-3. Carefully remove the supernatant without disturbing the magnetized bead pellet.
-   1. Avoid aspirating any beads when removing the supernatant.
-4. Without removing from the magnetic stand, add 200 μL of **DNA Wash Buffer** to the tube, incubate for at least 30 seconds, and then remove the supernatant completely without disturbing the magnetized bead pellet. _**Repeat this wash step**_ for two washes total.
-5. Remove the tube from the magnetic stand and centrifuge very briefly.
-Then return the tube to the magnetic stand, wait for the beads to pellet, and remove any residual **DNA Wash Buffer** with a 10 μL pipette tip.
-6. Leave the tube on the magnetic stand and keep the cap open for 2−3 minutes to allow the beads to air dry.
-   1. Do not over dry the beads as this may negatively impact recovery.
-Beads should remain a glossy brown color.
-   2. When performing the clean-up in **Section 2: Adapter Ligation**, the beads are more likely to disperse around the tube and are more susceptible to drying faster than normal.
-7. Cap and remove the tube from the magnetic stand.
-Add the indicated volume of **DNA Elution Buffer** and fully resuspend the beads by pipetting up and down.
-Incubate for 5 minutes at room temperature.
-   1. *When performing the clean-up in Section 2: Adapter Ligation, the resuspended beads behave differently and will be more challenging to remove from the sides of the tube.
-Briefly centrifuge tubes if necessary.
-Take care to ensure the beads are still fully resuspended.*
-   2. If performing clean-up in **Section 2: Adapter Ligation**, add 15 μL of **DNA Elution Buffer** to fully resuspend the beads.
-   3. If performing clean-up in **Section 3: Index PCR Amplification**, add 20 μL of **DNA Elution Buffer** to fully resuspend the beads.
-8. Place the tube back on the magnetic stand for 2 minutes or until the supernatant is clear.
-9. Transfer the indicated volume of eluate to a new tube.
-Discard the beads.
-   1. If performing clean-up in **Section 2: Adapter Ligation**, aspirate all 15 μL eluate and transfer to a 0.2 mL PCR tube.
-   2. If performing clean-up in **Section 3: Index PCR Amplification**, aspirate all 20 μL eluate and transfer to a new 1.5 mL microcentrifuge tube.

-**This is a safe stopping point.
-If moving on to Section 3: Index PCR Amplification, the purified adapter-ligated DNA can be safely stored at ≤ −20°C for up to a month.
-If this is the final clean-up, DNA libraries can be safely stored at ≤ −20°C for months.**

-#### 1x Bead Cleanup as used by Putnam lab

-- [ ] Take Kapa beads out of fridge >30 minutes before using to allow beads to equilibrate to room temperature
-- [ ] Shake the bottle to mix the beads (don't vortex)
-- [ ] Make fresh 80% ethanol using 100% ethanol
-- [ ] Add 25 uL of beads to each sample
-- [ ] Pipette up and down at least 10 times to mix sample and beads (or until homogeous)
-- [ ] Put strip tubes on the shaker at 200 rpm for 15 minutes
-- [ ] After 15 minutes, put tubes on magnetic stand
-- [ ] Wait until liquid is clear (~3-5 minutes)
-- [ ] Using a p200 set to 45 uL, remove the supernatent without disturbing the beads and discard
-- [ ] Add 200 uL of 80% ethanol to each sample
-- [ ] Remove ethanol from tube without disturbing beads and discard liquid
-- [ ] Repeat the wash step
-- [ ] Allow beads to air dry for 1-2 minutes
-- [ ] Remove any residual liquid from each tube
-- [ ] Resuspend beads in 15 uL of DNA Elution Buffer
-- [ ] Put tubes back on shaker at 200 rpm for 5 minutes
-- [ ] After 5 minutes, put tubes back on magnetic stand and wait until liquid is clear (~3-5 minutes)
-- [ ] Move 15 uL of elute into new strip tubes

 ### I am following the modifications for FFPE DNA!
 (Appendix F)

 1. In **Section 2, Step 11**: After the 1-hour adapter ligation reaction, add 85 μL of *DNA Elution Buffer* to the sample to bring the volume up to 135 μL and mix well by pipetting.